brgr/summarum/docs/adr/base_editor.md

 - GitHub code editor (on the page directly - not the one on github.dev, which uses VSCode / Monaco)
 - replit
 - ShareLatex/Overleaf
+- Obsidian (Seee [here](https://docs.obsidian.md/Plugins/Editor/Editor) for reference.
+This means it can do WYSIWYG!)
 - and many more

 Some things we might still want to do is: